GDP (Gross Domestic Product)

 For example, if US Q3 GDP comes in at 3.5 percent annualized when economists expected 2.8 percent, that positive surprise typically strengthens the dollar.
 EUR/USD might drop 40 to 80 pips as traders price in a healthier US economy and tighter Fed policy.
 On a standard lot, a 60 pip move is about $600 of P&L. If the next quarter disappoints with a reading below expectations, the reversal can be just as sharp in the opposite direction.

-In copy trading, GDP data is one of the inputs that shapes the broader market environment.
-SteadyFlowFX's 9 algorithms trade the price action generated by GDP releases and their aftermath across the 8 currency pairs.
-The verified Myfxbook 12 percent average monthly net return over 3 years and 1.73 profit factor reflect performance through multiple economic expansion and slowdown cycles.
-Understanding GDP helps subscribers contextualize why certain months produce above-average returns and why the strategy navigates both growth and contraction environments.
+In copy trading, GDP data shapes the broader market environment that strategies navigate.
+SteadyFlowFX's 9 algorithms trade the price action generated by growth releases and their aftermath across the 8 currency pairs.
+Understanding GDP helps subscribers contextualize why certain months produce above-average returns — strong or weak growth surprises are among the most reliable catalysts for sustained directional moves.